Request certification of training in Probate

 The approval is a quality label which allows to identify the trainings conforming to the modalities laid down by the National Council of bars and guarantees its quality.

 Obtaining a probate allows you to mention it on the programmes and all the communication materials of the training concerned.
-These will also be added to the list of probate courses published on the National Bar Council website.
+These will also be added to the list of probate courses published on the National Bar Council website when applying for probate UK.

 The approval is independent of any procedure of validation of the continuous training by the Councils of the order.